 Fighting For Important Causes In State And Federal Courts

 Every state has a statute of limitations that sets deadlines for when plaintiffs are permitted to file civil lawsuits or when prosecutors must file a criminal charge.
 These laws are in place to ensure that defendants are not being harassed by claims that are decades old.
 The deadlines also help plaintiffs file a claim on a timely basis, typically before vital evidence is no longer available.
 Many states, including Texas, have specific statutes of limitations for sexual abuse.
 More importantly, lawmakers across the country have been modifying these statutes to extend the time childhood victims have to file a civil lawsuit.
-Below, Andrew Shubin, a Texas attorney for institutional sexual abuse victims, looks at the time limits for filing a civil case in Texas.

 Texas’ Statute of Limitations